Vastyen/vastien/README.md

 ## Hey There!

 My name is Bastián and my passion is the Computer Science.

-<i>Divide and Conquer</i>
+<i>"Divide and Conquer."</i>
 ___________________________________________________________________________________________________________________________________________________________